 There are parenting books that offer advice on every topic from sleeping through the night to what to feed kids.
 But raising kids with confidence and respect isn’t something that’s always found in books.
 Sometimes it’s words of encouragement and daily conversations with our little ones that will matter more than grand gestures.
 In that spirit, we’re sharing 25 things to say to your kids every day.
 Scroll down to read them all.

 1. Eat something healthy with your snack.
 Because let’s face it, not all snacks are healthy.
-But we can at least complement good food with the not-so-great choices.
 Dr. Katharine Kersey, professor of early childhood education at Old Dominion University in Norfolk, Va., suggests reminding kids that we all need to eat healthy so our bodies will be strong.

 2. Tell me one good thing that happened today.
 Focusing on the positive helps keep the bad stuff at bay.

 3. Tell me one bad thing that happened today.
 It’s important to talk about the bad stuff too.